atoponce/dl.suckless.org/README.md

 # Suckless Downloads File Integrity

-## UPDATE
-As of August 30, 2017, files are now served over HTTPS by default.
-This respository now only satisfies the needs as an independent 3rd party providing file integrity for the project.

 ## Introduction
 Every file that is not a website (`htmlout` and `stali/clt2010`) is hashed with MD5, SHA-1, SHA-256, and SHA-512.
 Each checksum file is then cryptographically signed with [Aaron Toponce's public OpenPGP